came early for me this year...

 The lady who handed my certificate was an African American, and she said, "Oh, how nice, you legally changed your Japanese name to that of Puff Daddy's!".
 I had to tell her, "No madame, I am not Japanese, and that is indeed my real name...I am the original Sean John, since I am older than P. Diddy by 73 days!".

-or indecent exposure, and no longer have the fear of being deported...LOL. (just kidding, mother!)
+Now that I am an American, I can be arrested for lewd conduct or indecent exposure, and no longer have the fear of being deported...LOL. (just kidding, mother!)

 I continue to pray for several family & friends of mine, who are not yet fully settled or do not have their papers in order.
 Hang in there...your time will come soon...I know it will.